 Nihonbashi Area Nihonbashi Area

-Keep the remnants of Edo
+Retains the remnants of Edo,

-Areas where financial districts and long-established department stores are connected as key points of transportation.
+Areas where financial districts and long-established department stores are connected as key points of transportation

 Pick up sightseeing spots and popularity!
 Featuring Tourist Attractions and Popular Spots!

-Let's take a look at other areas!
+Let’s look at other areas too!
 Area map

 [Main tourist attractions]